danielcrimp/embeddings-exploration/README.md

 | RNA  | app      |
 | NA   | locate   |

-...uh-oh.

-Unfortunately, even when trying many different example pairs, we get very poor performance - mostly junk that's returned.
-My guess is that these relations are much less salient in the embedding space than that of a Country-to-Capital relation.
-That is, "dog" and "canine" will be mentioned in fewer News articles than countries and capitals, so the vector representing their meaning will be less accurate.

-The idea of a signal-to-noise ratio comes to mind here: we get noisier results from less crystallised topics, and clearer results when looking into more culturally prominent entities.
+#### Thoughts

+For the Country-to-Capital example, of 100 similar examples, we get 24 that are valid pairs (i.e. not duplicates).
+Most of these seem correct.

+Unfortunately, the quality of results degrades rapidly as we try less prominent words.
+I'm guessing there is less information on Animal-to-Class relationships than Country-to-Capital relationships in the training data for `'word2vec-google-news-300'`.
+The idea of a signal-to-noise ratio comes to mind here.

 This Word2Vec model is quite lightweight - a couple of gigabytes and 300 dimensions.
-It may be that a larger, say, Sentence Transformer type model would capture relationships in more niche topics with more detail (although, we'd then require additional overhead of managing sub-word vocabularies and likely require more computational capability than my laptop).
+It may be that a larger, say, Sentence Transformer type model would capture relationships in more niche topics with more detail.

 ### Future Work

-- The "averaged relation vector" approach works in the example, but a trained MLP to relate instances to classes might be a better technique.
-  - Bonus: could we provide column headers a la `SELECT female_term, male_term` and have the model find related instances from each column header?
-- Explain how a model might be trained to support a vocabulary of symbols internal to an organisation, i.e. Asset IDs.
-- Explain advantages of storing knowledge in high-dimensional semantic space, rather than low-dimensional fact tables (predictions, fixing poor data quality, massively more flexible schema)
-  - Fixing poor data quality is basically the entire point of this experimentation so that I'm first mentioning it here is kinda silly
+- **Investigating Training on Organisational Data**

+    We glossed over that we could have foundation models fine-tuned on organisational data - that's definitely possible, but to serve as a general-purpose database the schema of the existing databases would need to preserved.

+    We'd need to devise a method of fine-tuning that would allow the hard relationships stored in a relational database to be converted into associations in semantic space, in such a way that we can reliably query the systematic data, but also use semantic traversals(?) to connect organisational data to general external data.

+- **Toy Example**

+    At the moment the "Semantic Database" has been proposed alongside some short python scripts and conjecture.
+It would be useful to provide some more concrete evidence of the idea's validity.

+    Firstly, we could set up a low-dimensional space with arbitrary symbols to demonstrate the capability of relating organisational data from a rigid schema to broader concepts.
+We know this is possible though.

+    To fully demonstrate plausibility, you could go as far as generating simple data (say, a fictional table of Asset data) and finding a way to fine tune an existing model such that these Assets land in a sensible location in semantic space.

+    One method I can think to achieve this would be - as ridiculous as it sounds - to use an LLM to generate screeds of articles about organisational symbols based on the table, then fine tune an embeddings model on those articles.

+    From there it would be as simple as demonstrating that we can reliably link organisational assets to information outside of the fictional table.

+- **Semantic Query Engine**

+    In traditional databases, we have query engines that can interpret stuff like:

+    `SELECT country, capital_city FROM countries`

+    or

+    `MATCH (a:Word)-[:GENDER_RELATION]->(b:Word)
+    RETURN a.term AS feminine_term, b.term AS masculine_term`

+    But to query a Semantic Database would have to be quite a bit more complicated.
+I can only really speculate here.

+    Intuitively, I'd think you'd have to have a model parallel to your embeddings model that would somehow learn to explore the semantic space to answer questions.
+So the query language would be natural-ish.
+Perhaps you'd say: `"Give me every Asset installed in a location with a high population"`.
+You might have a model that extracts the symbols (Asset, Location), qualifiers (high population) and relations (installed in) in the query, which informs an agent to traverse the semantic space, returning hits as they come.
+The agent might learn to make hops to intermediate symbols.